SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_General-Information.md

 - [Generali Insurance](1Webscraper.io_Generali.md)
 <br><br>

-I chose the websites of these financial institutions because each one requires a slightly different process.
+Those websites of these financial institutions have been choosen because each one requires a slightly different process.
 Downloading from other websites works using one of these approaches.
 <br><br><br><br>

 ## Result